 Then apply for our Higher Diploma and learn from our dynamic team of experts in language teaching, digital pedagogies and cultures and histories of Spain and Latin America.

-Participants require an A2 level in Spanish according to the Common European Framework of Reference (CEFR).
+Participants require an A2 level of Spanish according to the Common European Framework of Reference for Languages (CEFR).

 Fees and Costs